csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 where, as before, we have assumed a belief state represented as a conjunction of literals.
 The second stage is a little trickier.
 Suppose that percept literals p1, . . . , pk are received.
 One might think that we simply need to add these into the belief state; in fact, we can also infer

-422 Chapter 11.
-Planning and Acting in the Real World

 that the preconditions for sensing are satisfied.
 Now, if a percept p has exactly one percept axiom, Percept(p, PRECOND:c), where c is a conjunction of literals, then those literals can be thrown into the belief state along with p.
 On the other hand, if p has more than one percept axiom whose preconditions might hold according to the predicted belief state b̂, then we have to add in the _disjunction_ of the preconditions.
 Obviously, this takes the belief state outside 1-CNF and brings up the same complications as conditional effects, with much the same classes of solutions.